hazelcast/fraud-detection-onnx/README.md

 * Trigger automatic alerts to MLOPs team warning about model/data drift.
 * Update Customer "online features" such as `"last known coordinates"`, `"last transaction amount"`. `"amount spent in the last 24 hours"`, `"number/value of transactions attempted in the last X minutes/days"`

-# Check Logs to see Potentially Fraudulent transactions flagged by the model
+# Check Logs for potential Fraudulent transactions
-you should see some of these potential fraud cases by inspecting the logs. \
+You should see some of these potential fraud cases identified by the model by inspecting the logs.

 ```
 docker compose logs hazelcast-onnx